 Having experienced the immigration process firsthand as an employee, employer and a family member for over a decade, the decision to join Envoy was a very personal one for Inampudi.
 He’s excited to be part of an organization that contributes to the greater good and enjoys playing an integral role in developing transparent and efficient technology solutions that allow businesses to easily manage their entire global workforce and continue to modernize the immigration process for HR, legal services providers and employees.

-Jamie Gilpin brings 15 years of sales, marketing and branding knowledge to Envoy.
-As chief marketing officer, she plays a key role in driving a powerful brand for Envoy that represents its dedication to providing education, support, unparalleled value and a better experience overall for both businesses and individuals navigating through the arduous immigration process.
-She oversees the B2B and B2C marketing strategies, including demand generation, brand management, online and offline marketing, website and content management, public relations, event marketing and partner/channel marketing.
+Jamie Gilpin brings over 15 years of sales, marketing and branding knowledge to Envoy.
+As chief marketing officer, she plays a key role in driving a powerful brand for Envoy that represents its dedication to providing education, support, unparalleled value and a better experience overall for both businesses and employees navigating through the arduous immigration process.
+She oversees the marketing strategy, including demand generation, brand management, sales enablement, digital marketing, website and content management, public relations, event marketing and partner/channel marketing.

 Prior to joining Envoy, Gilpin was the vice president of marketing and branding at CareerBuilder LLC.
-In that role, she directed the development of strategic marketing and was responsible for B2B strategy, including marketing operations, product marketing, demand generation, advertising, promotions, events, customer intelligence, e-commerce and customer experience.
+In that role, she directed the B2B strategy, leading teams responsible for marketing operations, product marketing, demand generation, advertising, promotions, events, research and thought leadership, customer intelligence, e-commerce and customer experience.

-Gilpin studied the relationships between job seekers and employers for more than a decade and became passionate about the skills gap and employers’ inability to find qualified talent, especially in the STEM areas.
-Foreign nationals are an important part of an overall workforce planning strategy and, given that 6 of 10 foreign born college students graduate with STEM degrees, she believes that the work Envoy is doing is critical to the success of the U.S. economy and society.
+Gilpin studied the relationships between job seekers and employers for more than a decade and became passionate about solutions to the skills gap especially in the STEM areas.
+Hiring foreign nationals and mobilizing employees around the world are important parts of an overall workforce planning strategy and she believes that the work Envoy is doing is critical to the success of our economy and society.